mttk/mttk.github.io/_pages/about.md

 **April 2025.**
 - We released [a Mechanistic Interpretability Benchmark](https://mib-bench.github.io/), a step towards standardizing evaluation in mechanistic interpretability!
 The paper describing our effort has been accepted to [ICML 2025](https://icml.cc/).

-**February 2025.**
-- We released a new preprint describing a parametric method of estimating faithfulness of CoTs!
-Check out the preprint: [[paper]](https://arxiv.org/abs/2502.14829).
-- I am substituting [Jan Šnajder](http://www.zemris.fer.hr/~jan/) at the University of Zagreb during the summer semester, teaching [Introduction to AI](https://www.fer.unizg.hr/en/course/itai).

 **September 2024.**
 - Our paper on prompting models with pseudocode to improve their conditional reasoning capabilities is accepted to [EMNLP 2024](https://2024.emnlp.org/) main!
 Check out the [[paper]](https://arxiv.org/abs/2401.10065)

-**February 2024.**
-- I started as a postdoc at [Technion](https://www.technion.ac.il/en/home-2/), working with [Yonatan Belinkov](https://belinkov.com/)